rxshil09/DAO_launcher_kit/README.md

 at any time.
 This is recommended before starting the frontend development server, and will be run automatically any time you run `dfx deploy`.

-If you are making frontend changes, you can start a development server with
+If you are making frontend changes, you can start a development server with the following command and the server will will start at `http://localhost:8080`, proxying API requests to the replica at port 4943.

 ```bash
 npm start
 ```

-Which will start a server at `http://localhost:8080`, proxying API requests to the replica at port 4943.

 <br>